awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

   `http://d111111abcdef8.cloudfront.net/*game_download.zip*`

-  would include \(for example\) the following objects:
+  would include \(for example\) the following files:
   + `http://d111111abcdef8.cloudfront.net/game_download.zip`
   + `http://d111111abcdef8.cloudfront.net/example_game_download.zip?license=yes`
   + `http://d111111abcdef8.cloudfront.net/test_game_download.zip?license=temp`
-+ **Alternate domain names** – If you specify an alternate domain name \(CNAME\) in the URL, you must specify the alternate domain name when referencing the object in your web page or application\.
-Do not specify the Amazon S3 URL for the object\.
++ **Alternate domain names** – If you specify an alternate domain name \(CNAME\) in the URL, you must specify the alternate domain name when referencing the file in your web page or application\.
+Do not specify the Amazon S3 URL for the file\.
 **RTMP distributions**
 Include only the stream name\.
 For example, if the full URL for a streaming video is:
 `rtmp://s5c39gqb8ow64r.cloudfront.net/videos/cfx/st/mp3_name.mp3`